wangyihaier/MCW-Internet-of-Things/Whiteboard design session/WDS-trainer-guide-Internet-of-Things.md

 2. We have a mix of large enterprise customers and many SMB customers, which adds up to a lot of telemetry data to ingest---can Azure really handle it?

     *Absolutely.
 Event Hubs is designed for massive scale of streaming message ingest.
-As an example, it can handle 1 *billion* events per day, and that is just at a scale of 12 TU (Throughput Units) which costs ~$162/month.
+As an example, it can handle 1 *billion- events per day, and that is just at a scale of 12 TU (Throughput Units) which costs ~$162/month.
 You can scale to 20 TUs on your own, or more if you call Microsoft to increase your quota.*

 3. Can Azure handle a lambda architecture?